Injury compensation for Medical Negligence, Public Liability and Other Claims

 In the late 1990’s and early 2000’s there was much discussion about the increase in cost and availability of public liability and professional indemnity insurance.
 It was argued by the insurance industry and others that in order to contain costs, law reform was required to restrict rights to common law compensation for injury caused by the negligence of others and to this end following a review of the law each State enacted its own legislation designed to restrict to varying degrees access to compensation.

-In Victoria, this resulted in amendments to the Wrongs Act in 2002 and 2003 which, amongst other things, introduced an injury threshold test designed to restrict a person’s access to pain and suffering compensation.
-The changes mean that aside from some limited exceptions, an injured person cannot be compensated for pain and suffering unless the injury caused by another’s negligence, results in a permanent physical impairment of greater than 5% of the whole person or a primary psychiatric impairment of greater than 10% of the whole person.
+In Victoria, this resulted in amendments to the Wrongs Act in 2002 and 2003 which, amongst other things, introduced an injury compensation threshold test designed to restrict a person’s access to pain and suffering compensation.
+The changes mean that aside from some limited exceptions, an injured person cannot be compensated for pain and suffering unless the injury caused by another’s negligence, results in a permanent physical impairment of 5% or greater of the whole person for spinal injuries or greater than 5% for other physical injuries, or a primary psychiatric impairment of 10% or greater of the whole person.
 If this threshold test is satisfied, a person is deemed to have sustained a ‘significant injury’.

 How is impairment measured?